 ECCE3352 Electrical Technology (3 Credits)

-This course covers fundamentals of Electric Energy Systems, Electric Energy Conversion, Transformer, Fundamentals of AD & DC Machines, Power Electronics and introduction to Engineering Ethics.
+This course covers fundamentals of Electric Energy Systems, Electric Energy Conversion, Transformer, and Fundamentals of AD & DC Machines, electric safety, Power Electronics and introduction to illumination.

 ECCE4005 Numerical Methods for Engineers (3 Credits)